Hollins University Education Department

 Standard 10

 Hollins also produces a Biennial Report every other year for the Virginia Department of Education (VDOE).
 This report includes, among other information, the number of completers and non-completers in each program area and the pass rates of those individuals on the Virginia Communication and Literacy Assessment (VCLA), Reading for Virginia Educators (RVE), and Praxis II Subject Assessment.
-The report shows that Hollins students have a 100% pass rate on these examinations.
+For the 2021-2023 Biennial Report, 100% of Elementary Education licensure candidates passed the VCLA and 92.9% of all other students, who were incidentally all History/Social Sciences licensure candidates, passed the VCLA.
+81.8% of Elementary Education licensure candidates passed the Praxis II and 100% of other (History/Social Sciences) candidates passed the Praxis II.
+Finally, 100% of Elementary Education licensure candidates passed the RVE.